dmhacker/graphical-gdb/README.md

 Any arguments that you pass to gg on startup will be passed to gdb.

-## Installation
+## Building

 ```
 sudo apt-get install gg
 ```

-Note that gg requires this packages to build from source:
+Note that gg requires these packages to build from source:
   * build-essential
   * libreadline-dev
   * libwxgtk3.0-dev

+The compiled executable should only be about 171 KB in total.

 ## Backstory

 gg was intended for users who are running gdb on a remote machine.
-Specifically, it was designed for UCSD's [CSE 30](https://cse.ucsd.edu/undergraduate/courses/course-descriptions/cse-30-computer-organization-and-systems-programming) class, where all programming assignments are done over SSH.
+Specifically, I designed it for UCSD's [CSE 30](https://cse.ucsd.edu/undergraduate/courses/course-descriptions/cse-30-computer-organization-and-systems-programming) class, where all programming assignments are done over SSH.
 As long as X11 forwarding is enabled for the connection, the GUI will display correctly on the host machine.